Censorship and prohibitions in works of art of the modern era

 Photo: public domain

 Doris Lehmann: Yes, there is evidence, such as letters or court records, of the effects of polemical artistic disputes.
 A complaint could lead to the confiscation of the work, censorship and a penalty of honour.
-Federico Zuccari had to answer for his actions in a libel trial after insulting people close to Pope Gregory XIII with a painting and its explanation.
+Federico Zuccari had to account for his actions in a libel trial after insulting people close to Pope Gregory XIII with a painting and its explanation.
 In 1581, the papal tribunal banished the painter from the Papal States.
 Other painters, such as Rembrandt, were not prosecuted, but alienated clients and lost support.

 Every artist had to be particularly creative when it came to avoiding prosecution for their critical and offensive statements.
 Can you give us an example?